-4.9 Fire Groups and other Collaborative Mechanisms
+3.9 Fire groups and other collaborative mechanisms

-The role of a Fire Group is essentially to ensure a prompt and effective response to a wildfire.
+The role of a fire group is essentially to ensure a prompt and effective response to a wildfire.
 When a wildfire is detected on a landholding the incident is likely to be reported either to the landholding itself or to SFRS.
 SFRS may attend without delay, or the landholding may assess whether it can put out a fire using their own resources or whether assistance is required.

-A Fire Group should maintain contact lists which enable rapid calls for assistance.
+A fire group should maintain contact lists which enable rapid calls for assistance.
 Such lists may be of particular importance to SFRS who may not have the same level of local knowledge as estates.
-However rapid communication is relatively easy to achieve, and landholdings will have many reasons to be in regular contact with their neighbours.
+However, rapid communication is relatively easy to achieve, and landholdings will have many reasons to be in regular contact with their neighbours.
 There is also an existing strong culture of providing mutual assistance between landholdings in the National Park.

 The South Grampian Fire Group (SGFG) is the only fire group currently active in the National Park.
 The SGFG meets annually and brings together land managers and SFRS to discuss any incidents which have occurred within their area and plan future collaboration.
 SGFG have formal mutual assistance agreements between estates which may involve agreements to claim expenses from each other from insurance claims.
 Claims might include the cost of estate staff-time when fighting a fire on a neighbouring property.
 SGFG also maintain contact lists and lists of firefighting equipment held by each member.
+Each member including SFRS has copies of all lists.

-Fire Groups across the National Park have struggled to maintain interest in the past and often rely on the energy and commitment of a few individuals.
+Fire groups across the National Park have struggled to maintain interest in the past and often rely on the energy and commitment of a few individuals.
 There may be no wildfires for years in any one locality and this leads to an inevitable loss of interest.
-Formal Fire Groups are not considered essential across the Park, but it is recommended that wildfire preparedness is discussed annually with neighbouring land managers.
-Where there is demand, the Park Authority will support Fire Groups, as and when required.
+Formal fire groups are not considered essential across the National Park but it is recommended that wildfire preparedness is discussed annually with neighbouring land managers.
+Where there is demand, the Park Authority will support fire groups, as and when required.
 Where there is no fire group, existing collaborative mechanisms, for example Deer Management Groups (DMGs) and landscape partnerships, could be used as an alternative.